 When we impart information, such as how to do something or how to play a game, we are engaging in exposition, also called procedural narration.
-Expository skills are acquired later in childhood through adolescence.
+Expository skills are acquired later in childhood through adolescence, although our research has shown that children as young as six can produce expository language samples (Westerveld & Moran, 2011; 2012).
 Research documents exposition produces more complex syntax than story retelling or conversation (Nippold, 2010).
 Exposition in spoken and written language is part of every state's instructional standards from middle elementary through high school.
 This suggests that expository language samples are an excellent choice for late elementary, middle, and high school students, as well as adults.
 The most common expository task used in oral language research is the telling of how to play a favorite game.
 This can be an individual sport, a team sport, or a board game.
-Our research on exposition corroborates other studies documenting that speakers produce more complex language in exposition than in conversation or story narratives (Malone, et al., 2008; Malone, et al., 2010).
+Our research on exposition corroborates other studies documenting that speakers produce more complex language in exposition than in conversation or story narratives (Malone, et al., 2008; Malone, et al., 2010; Westerveld & Vidler, 2016).
 Our research also documents that game types are equivalent in eliciting valid expository language samples.